RituLiot/ptcg-decks/Live Expanded/02SUM-PAR/Alolan Sandslash-GX.md

 ![decklist](../../!Images/Live%20Expanded/2SUM-PAR/Alolan%20Sandslash-GX.PNG)

 ## Thoughts
-Utilizing almost unplayable *GX*s in a power leveled down format is a cool sounding project. *Spiky Storm* is an interesting attack, but with no good damage counter placements (*Castform* sucks badly) it's unplayable.
+Utilizing almost unplayable *GX*s in a power leveled down format is a cool-sounding project. *Spiky Storm* is an interesting attack, but with no good damage counter placements (*Castform* sucks badly), it's unplayable.
 I do like the usage of *Misty & Lorelei* though.

 ## List
 * 1 Manaphy CRZ-GG 6